MV10/EventStreamDotNet/Docs/ref_eventstreammanager.md

 This method returns a _copy_ of the current state of the domain model object.
 Generally this will be up to date except when another process may have written additional domain events under the same ID.

 The optional `bool forceRefresh` argument can be set to true to require the manager to check for and apply new events before returning the copy.
+The default value of this argument can be configured in the [policies](configuration_policies.md) section.

 As emphasized throughout the documentation, the application shouldn't modify the copy (it won't have any effect on the "real" model state, nor can a modified copy be saved in any library-compatible way), nor should the application hold a reference to the copy long-term.
 Instead, new copies should be obtained and used locally as needed.
 Copying is very fast (internally, JSON.NET serializes then deserializes the domain model to produce the stand-alone copy).